Browns Canyon

 Director

-Reed Dils grew up in Ohio and always enjoyed the outdoors.
-He started fishing and canoeing at a young age.
-After graduating from Ohio State University in wildlife management and biological sciences education, he taught school in Rochester, N.Y., before doing graduate work in environmental education at the University of Northern Colorado.
-After teaching and starting 4-Corners Rafting with his wife, Karen, in southwest Colorado, Reed moved to Buena Vista in 1976.
-After 25 years of operations they sold the company in 2001.
-Reed co-founded the Colorado Rivers Outfitters Association and the Arkansas River Outfitters association and served on both boards.
-He was instrumental in the creation of the Arkansas Headwaters Recreation Area in the late ’80s and served as a Citizens Task Force member from 1989 until 1997.
-Reed was a founding member and board member of the Collegiate Peaks Chapter of Trout Unlimited and served on the board as vice president, treasurer and advocacy chair.
-Reed served one term on the Colorado Water Conservation Board, two terms on the Southeastern Colorado Water Conservation Board and 11 years as the Recreation Representative on the Arkansas Basin Roundtable.
-In 1982 Reed initiated the beginnings of what has become the Arkansas River Voluntary Flow program which provides whitewater flows from July 1 through August 15 and fishing flows year-round on the upper Arkansas River.
-In 2008 Reed received the Bob Appel Friend of the Arkansas Award for outstanding contributions to preserving and protecting the Arkansas River basin.
-He and wife Karen have also received the Colorado and Arkansas River Outfitters Lifetime Achievement Award and the Outstanding Volunteers Award from Colorado Trout Unlimited.
+After graduating from Ohio State University in wildlife management and biological sciences education, Reed made his way to Colorado where he and his wife started 4-Corners Rafting.
+In 1976 they moved to Buena Vista.
+Reed co-founded the Colorado Rivers Outfitters Association and the Arkansas River Outfitters Association.
+He was instrumental in the creation of the Arkansas Headwaters Recreation Area and served as a Citizens Task Force member from 1989 until 1997.
+Reed was a founding member of the Collegiate Peaks Chapter of Trout Unlimited and served in multiple board roles.
+Reed has also held appointments to the Colorado Water Conservation Board, the Southeastern Colorado Water Conservation Board, and the Arkansas Basin Roundtable.
+In 1982 Reed initiated what has become the Arkansas River Voluntary Flow program that provides whitewater flows from July 1 through August 15 and fishing flows year-round on the upper Arkansas River.
+In 2008, Reed received the Bob Appel Friend of the Arkansas Award for outstanding contributions to preserving and protecting the Arkansas River basin.

 John Sztukowski